brachypelma/payload-plugin-comments/readme.md

 Default value: `post`

-### hasPublishedCommentAuthorField: `string`
+### hasPublishedCommentFields: `string[]`

-Name of the field used to check whether someone already has an approved comment saved in the current Payload instance when dispatching a `Request` to the [`/has-published-comment` API endpoint](#haspublishedcommentpath-string).
-The field name should match the name of a property in the `body` of any `Request` passed to this API endpoint.
-By default, we use the `author` field from the list of default Collection Fields for the Comments collection.
+Name of the fields used to check whether someone already has an approved comment saved in the current Payload instance when dispatching a `Request` to the [`/has-published-comment` API endpoint](#haspublishedcommentpath-string).
+The strings in this array should match the names of properties in the `body` of any `Request` passed to this API endpoint.
+By default, we use the `email` field from the list of default Collection Fields for the Comments collection.

-Default value: `'author'`
+Default value: `['email']`

 ### additionalEndpoints: `Omit<Endpoint, "root">[]`